One finding, with the evidence and a ready-to-run remediation.

 Drift management means continuously detecting when a system has drifted from its intended secure baseline and bringing it back into line.
 In Microsoft 365 it covers identity, devices, applications, and role assignments.

 Drift management tools baseline your intended configuration, detect divergence from it continuously, rank the changes that matter, and help you remediate.
-Senserva provides this for Microsoft 365 with Siemserva and, at fleet scale, Senserva Drift Manager.
+Senserva provides this for Microsoft 365 with Senserva and, at fleet scale, Senserva Drift Manager.

 Baseline the approved Azure and Entra role assignments, detect any new or standing assignment that diverges from that baseline, and revoke or justify it.
 Continuous detection is what keeps privileged access from drifting wider over time.